harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/services-overview.md

 ![](./static/clone_option_service_remote.png)

-You have an option to choose between **Inline** and **Remote** to set up your environment.
+You can choose between **Inline** and **Remote** to set up your environment.

 Choose **Inline** when you want your environments to be stored in Harness.

-Choose **Remote** when you want to store your environment in Third-party Git repository or Harness Code Repository.
-You also have to specify the Connector, Repository, exixting or new branch, YAML Path details.
+Choose **Remote** when storing your environment in Third-party Git repository or Harness Code Repository.
+You must specify the Connector, Repository,   branch details, YAML Path details.

 ## Services RBAC